 The main benefit of P2P lending with Prosper is that it accepts lower-than-average credit scores, an advantage for borrowers that lack excellent credit history or who don’t want a co-signer on their loan.
 Prosper also forgoes prepayment penalties and offers pre-approval, something not all lenders do.

-Great customer service notwithstanding, being a closed institution that only lends to its members greatly reduces USAA’s reach towards other potential borrowers.
-As such, much of the information regarding loan terms and amounts, APRs, and fees is only available to members.
+Since it’s a closed institution, USAA wouldn’t tell us much about its loan terms and amounts, APRs, and fees.
 If you’re already a part of USAA, you might find that exclusivity as a positive.
 But those on the outside looking in might be better off going with another lender.

 LendingTree is the largest lending marketplace in the U.S., allowing potential borrowers to compare rates and offers from a wide variety of institutions.